amc9732/swen344project/README.txt

 TESTING

-From the projects root directory, run `karma start`.
+Run "npm install -g karma-cli" so you can type "karma" without having to type "./node_modules/karma/bin/karma" From the projects root directory, run `karma start`.

 This will open a new browser window to run the tests, close it, then output detailed results to the terminal window.